yuktah0/data-vortex-social-engine/README.md

 - Average engagement remains relatively stable over time.
 - All 1,500 users have at least one corresponding post.
 - No IQR-based statistical outliers were identified in the engagement metrics.

+## Phase 2 — SQL Analytical Investigation

+The cleaned dataset was structured into relational **PostgreSQL** tables:

+- `users` — user-level information and follower counts
+- `posts` — post-level activity and engagement metrics

+The tables are connected using `user_id`, allowing user-level and post-level information to be analysed together.

+The Phase 2 analysis uses SQL joins, aggregations, CTEs, filtering, and window functions.

+### Analytical Challenges

+#### E2 — Most Engaged Posts

+Identified the **top 10 posts by total engagement**, where:

+`Total Engagement = Likes + Shares + Comments`

+Posts with missing likes were excluded to avoid fabricating engagement values.

+**Finding:** The top 10 posts recorded total engagement between **7,610 and 7,893**, with the highest-engagement post reaching **7,893**.

+#### M4 — Platform Behaviour by High Follower Users

+Compared average engagement per post across platforms for users with **at least 30,000 followers**.

+**Finding:** **Instagram** recorded the highest average engagement per post at **4,144.59**, while the platform averages remained relatively close overall.

+#### H4 — Follower to Engagement Anomaly

+Identified users with **fewer than 5,000 followers** whose total engagement falls within the **top 10% of all users**.

+**Finding:** **17 users** satisfied both conditions.
+The highest-engagement account in this group had **2,211 followers and 58,480 total engagement**, highlighting a significant follower-to-engagement imbalance.

+These results identify potentially unusual high-performing accounts but do not independently establish suspicious activity.

 ## Repository Structure